nisreensalihmohammed/Saminder/README.md

 # Saminder

-A Java Spring Boot API that supports CRUD operations on SQL database through RESTful API
+A Java Spring Boot API that supports CRUD operations on MySQL database through RESTful API.
+You can test using Postman